 Make an appointment with your Faculty Librarian for one-on-one help with finding information for assignments, accessing recommended databases and referencing.

 We understand university study presents new challenges, in the form of writing essays, giving oral presentations, practicing time-management, and preparing for exams.
-The Student Learning Support team offers personalised help, with one-on-one sessions, small group workshops and seminars to improve your skills in:
+The Academic Skills Centre team offers personalised help, with one-on-one sessions, small group workshops and seminars to improve your skills in: